aspose-imaging/Aspose.Imaging-Documentation/java/developer-guide/manipulating-images/applying-median-and-wiener-filters/_index.md

 ---
-title: Applying Median and Wiener Filters
+title: Applying Median and Wiener Filters - Denoise Image in Java
+linktitle: Applying Median and Wiener Filters
 type: docs
 weight: 20
 url: /java/applying-median-and-wiener-filters/
+keywords: denoise image java
+description: The median filter is a nonlinear digital filtering technique, often used to remove noise.
+Using Java Image Processing Library developers can apply median filter to denoise the image and can apply gauss wiener filter on images.
 ---

 ## **Applying Median and Wiener Filters**